 It’s something that you should only do if you’re ready to commit to it as a career.

-There are going to be times where you may want to do something else or with your life and that option isn’t really there with become a hospice nurse.
+There are going to be times when you may want to do something else with your life and that option isn’t really there with becoming a hospice nurse.

-There are going to be some nurses where it’s the perfect career for them and won’t mind the 6 years it takes to get this job.
+There are going to be some nurses who it’s the perfect career for them and won’t mind the 6 years it takes to get this job.

 See also: Interview Questions for Hospice Nurses

 Becoming a good hospice nurse is about listening to the patient.

 As educated as you are on all of the different textbooks you may have read, you still have to listen to the patient and their experience as a person living in this world.